 - We need a civilization response to the ecological crisis that has its roots in action, practice-based and practice-led inquiries, thereby capturing hidden ways of being and doing.

 Practice-based and Practice-led research is encouraged in this program where practice may refer to media, art or design practices, ecological practices that are site based and immersive, textual/epistemological traditions, study of diverse forms of practice.
 At Srishti Manipal we endeavour to bring together the disciplines of art, design, humanities and social sciences, science and technology to create new transdisciplinary, inter and multi and sometimes anti-disciplinary approaches.
-For those who are drawn to both practice and research, the integrated M.Des-PhD program provides a vibrant and exciting space for engaging with both, building new practice, and practice-based knowledge.
+For those who are drawn to both practice and research, the integrated doctoral program provides a vibrant and exciting space for engaging with both, building new practice, and practice-based knowledge.
 The goal is to create a self-motivated community of practitioners in these new areas of study.

 Field visit to Pampa Sarovar, Anegundi for the study of development induced transitions of the community and place.

 An Integrated Doctoral Program is useful for students who have academic interests, but do not have the necessary background to enter a doctoral program.
 You could be someone with one of the following situations.